We’re on a mission to radically improve hearing technology

 Clinically measured

-Fortell’s Spatial AI
+Fortell’s Spatial AI reduces distracting noise

 Spatial AI uses an array of synchronized microphones and advanced directional processing to map your surroundings.
 It isolates the human voice while softening distracting sounds, mimicking the way a healthy brain naturally filters noise.